 Jenn Sews Felt offers naturally made materials for Waldorf and Montessori kids.

 Popeline Co offers Quiet books, Montessori, Busy Bag, Waldorf.
 Handmade, Made in France

 Natura Baby provides Montessori-inspired cube chairs and works.

 Nutrition and Learning

 As you know, a child develops as a whole.
 Mental, physical and emotional health are intertwined.
-When I became a parent, I read about amazing health benefits of Omega-3s on brain development and started to mix fish oil in diluted freshly squeezed juice for my children daily.
+When I became a parent, I read about the fantastic health benefits of Omega-3s on brain development and started to mix fish oil in diluted freshly squeezed juice for my children daily.
 You can learn about Omega-3s amazing benefits in this article.
 I was fascinated by these success stories of children who started taking Omega-3s.
 I got rid of eczema within two months with the help of daily fish oil intake after many years of feeling miserable and suffering from this skin condition.
 We usually order fish oil online along with natural vitamin C.